Why Automate Your Home

 Central Vacuum System

-Central vacuum systems are the most efficient way to clean.
+Central vacuum systems are the most efficient way to clean your automated house.
 The system includes a vacuum motor installed in a convenient location (like the garage), with tubing in the walls that connect to wall inlets in each room.
 When it's time to vacuum, simply insert a lightweight hose into a nearby inlet and your central vacuum system silently turns on.

 Program your irrigation system to operate on a set schedule by event (or even a set time before dawn).